Belligerent Trump debate performance stokes fears among Republicans about November

 Speaking to reporters on Wednesday, Trump answered questions about white supremacy with calls on Biden to denounce leftist activists who have disrupted major cities.

 “Joe Biden has to say something about antifa.
 It’s not a philosophy.
-These are people that hit people over the head with baseball bats,” Trump said, referring to loosely organized antifascist groups.
+These are people that hit people over the head with baseball bats,” Trump said, referring to loosely organized anti-fascist groups.

 At a campaign stop Wednesday afternoon in Alliance, Ohio, Biden called Trump’s behavior during the first presidential debate “a national embarrassment” and said he hopes the Commission on Presidential Debates ensures that both candidates are allowed to speak without interruptions during their remaining two scheduled events.